-In 2021, PVH adopted the Apparel and Footwear International RSL choice.
-Suppliers can find the most up to date RSL information here PVH suppliers must ensure that all products, components, or materials produced for PVH and/or any processes used to produce products, components, or materials comply with the AFIRM RSL.
+PVH suppliers must ensure that all products, components, or materials produced for PVH and/or any processes used to produce products, components, or materials comply with PVH's RSL.
+Suppliers should visit https://responsibility.pvh.com/ to ensure they have the most current version of the PVH RSL.